stschiff/msmc-tools/msmc-tutorial/guide.md

     cgCaller.py
     generate_multihetsep.py
-    combinedCrossCoal.py
+    combineCrossCoal.py
     msmc2

 The first three are part of the `msmc-tools` repository, and you should copy those scripts into a location within the path, or create symbolic links to it.
 The `msmc2` executable should be a renamed binary (Version 2.0.0), or a compiled executable, also somewhere in the path.
+Note that `combineCrossCoal.py` also requires the [scipy](https://www.scipy.org) package to be installed (for python3).

+Finally, for plotting we will use [R](https://www.r-project.org).

 ## Data